Paradorn Srichaphan

-Paradorn Srichaphan (ภราดร ศรีชาพันธุ์; RTGS: Pharadon Sichaphan; [pʰā.rāː.dɔ̄ːn sǐː.t͡ɕʰāː.pʰān]; born 14 June 1979) is a retired professional tennis player from Thailand.
-He was the first men's singles player from Asia to be ranked in the top 10 of the ATP rankings, reaching a career high world no. 9.
+Paradorn Srichaphan (ภราดร ศรีชาพันธุ์; RTGS: Pharadon Sichaphan; [pʰā.rāː.dɔ̄ːn sǐː.t͡ɕʰāː.pʰān]; born 14 June 1979) is a Thai former professional tennis player.
+Srichaphan was the first player from Asia to be ranked in the world's top 10 of men's singles by the Association of Tennis Professionals (ATP), reaching a career high ranking of world No. 9.
 His nickname is "Ball".
 He graduated as a Bachelor of Social Science from Ramkhamhaeng University.

 Junior career

 Srichaphan played his first junior match in March 1993 at the age of 13 at a grade 2 tournament in Thailand.
 He won his first junior title in November 1993 and made his junior grand slam debut at the 1994 Wimbledon Championships where he lost in the first round to 2nd seed Ben Ellwood.

 1996 would prove to be a breakout year for Srichaphan.
 Along with winning four titles within the year, he made the quarterfinals of the Australian Open, Wimbledon and the US Open.
 His ranking soared to a career-high of No. 10 in the world at the end of the year.

 Srichaphan ended his junior career after a first round loss at the 1997 Wimbledon Championships.
 Throughout his junior career, he posted a win-loss record of 94–48.